 Digestive period: From noon to 8pm the body’s metabolism is geared towards digestion.
 When the body is in digestion mode it requires a lot of energy to complete it’s job, so it only makes sense to eat your biggest meal of the day around this time.
 The earlier the time frame, the better (the Ayurvedic system of medicine says the time of optimal digestive power is 10 am to 3 pm).
 I personally eat my biggest meal between 2pm and 6pm, and drink my nightly green drink by 8pm.

 I got inspired after the live coaching session that Abby & I held the other night for a group of eczema sufferers to get back on that celery juice routine!
 Abby reminded me about the benefits of drinking it and I started to remember how much I liked doing it every AM and how good my skin felt!
 I highly recommend adding this to your diet, I’m going to be more consistent with it from now on.
-Make sure you use organic celery, and if you don’t have a juicer like myself just use a blender (I use a Vitamix) with some cold water and strain!
-Super easy and healing for the body, inside and out!
+Make sure you use organic celery, and you can use the Omega vsj843r slow masticating juicer, which you can find HERE.
+Making celery juice is super easy and healing for the body, inside and out!
 This is a Medical Medium practice, make sure to check out his site! http://www.medicalmedium.com/blog/celery-juice

 Here’s info about all the benefits of drinking this juice: